 UPDATE #1:The instructions below have also been used successfully to install OpenStep

-Being a GNUstep developer I find it very handy to have the original
+Being a GNUstep developer in the years 2000s I find it very handy to have the original

 OpenStep software at hand to quickly check something about OpenStep